beakbahama/log/docs/existence.md

 There is also a general index of [Lists of unsolved problems](https://en.wikipedia.org/wiki/Lists_of_unsolved_problems) that would likely also benefit from a deeper look.
 I haven't delved too deep into anything not already mentioned.
 I'm interested in seeing how others tackle known questions.

 Thank you for taking the time to engage with these ideas.
-Exploring the fundamental nature of existence is no small feat, and your willingness to ponder these concepts speaks to the shared human curiosity that drives us to understand our place in the universe.
-This document is not the conclusion but a beginning, and I invite you to join me in furthering this exploration.

-I look forward to continuing this journey together.
+Questions?
+Feedback?
+Comments?
+Issues?
+Refinements?
+Connect with me online, send an email, or submit an issue to this repo.

 M~